tombra1984/EDA-of-/README.md

 ![Alt text](image.png)

- Los Angeles has the highest number of infectious diseases with Campylobacteriosis leading as the most prevalent.
+ Los Angeles had the highest number of infectious diseases with Campylobacteriosis leading as the most prevalent.

  ![Alt text](image-1.png)